usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card contains a number of logical credentials.
-Varying authenticator assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved, depending on the PIV authentication method used.
+Varying authenticator assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved, depending on the PIV authentication mechanism used.
 This is the basis for the following PIV assurance levels defined in this Standard:

 - SOME Confidence—A basic degree of assurance in the identity of the cardholder (AAL1);